Japanese Cheesecake

 The Batter

 1. Set up a double boiler with simmering water.
-In a bowl over the simmering water, combine 300 g cream cheese, 60 g unsalted butter, 200 ml whipping cream, and 60 g sugar, mixing until melted.
-Remove from heat and whisk in 6 egg yolks one at a time.
-Sift in 80 g cake flour, mix, and then strain the batter into a clean bowl.
-Add the 0.5 lemon zest and 30 ml lemon juice, whisking to combine.
+In a bowl over the simmering water, combine 250 g cream cheese, 50 g unsalted butter, 200 ml whipping cream, and 50 g sugar mixing until melted.

 The Baking

-Bake for 70-75 minutes at 320°F, then lower to 300°F for another 10 minutes, checking for doneness with a skewer.
-Turn off the oven and leave the cake inside with the door slightly open for 15-20 minutes.
+3. Bake for 70-75 minutes at 320°F, then lower to 300°F for another 10 minutes, checking for doneness with a skewer.

 The Serving